slingr-stack/slingr-docs/content/en/dev-reference/data-model-and-logic/entities.md

 Activate this feature at the entity level through this setting:
 - **`Enable Detailed Logging`**: Toggle to enable detailed logging for record operations.

-### History logs
+### Audit logs

 This feature allows you to log changes in records, which is useful for auditing purposes.
 You can track when a record was created, the different changes made to it over time, as well as the modified fields and people involved in those changes.

-When history logs are enabled for an entity, you can query logs for a specific record (or even all records at the same time) using the REST API or the UI.
-See [History]({{<ref "/dev-reference/rest-apis/apps-api.md#history">}}) for more details.
+When audit logs are enabled for an entity, you can query logs for a specific record (or even all records at the same time) using the REST API or the UI.
+See [AuditLogs]({{<ref "/dev-reference/rest-apis/apps-api.md#audit-logs">}}) for more details.

-Several settings control what gets logged in the history of records:
+Several settings control what gets logged in the audit trail of records:

 - **`Logs Expiration`**: Define rules to determine when logs should expire.
-  - **`Delete Policy`**: Indicate what to do with the history of a record when it is deleted.
+  - **`Delete Policy`**: Indicate what to do with the audit logs of a record when it is deleted.
-    - **`Delete History with Record`**: Delete the history logs when the record is deleted.
+    - **`Expire When Record Is Deleted`**: Delete the audit logs when the record is deleted.
-    - **`Keep History`**: Keep the history logs of the record.
-When this option is selected, specify how long the history logs will be kept (e.g., number of days, weeks, or months).
+    - **`Keep Audit Logs`**: Keep the audit logs of the record.
+When this option is selected, specify how long the audit logs will be kept (e.g., number of days, weeks, or months).
 - **`User Events`**: Track changes made as a consequence of an external request, such as from the REST API or the UI.
 These events include:
   - **`Ignore Fields`**: Exclude specific fields from change tracking when changes are made through the REST API or the UI.
 This can be useful for fields that are updated frequently or contain extensive content.
   - **`Record Created`**: Log the creation of records via the REST API or the UI.